 When files are not written correctly, saved improperly, or modified by another file, they can become corrupt.
-When a file becomes corrupt, it cannot be opened without errors and in some cases, may not be able to be recovered or fixed without the file being replaced by a backup.
+When a file gets corrupt, it cannot be opened without errors and may not be recoverable without the file being replaced by a backup.

 How do I know if a file is corrupt?

-When a file is corrupt it cannot be opened, generates an error when opened, or if it does open the information contained in the file looks like garbage.
+When a file is corrupt it cannot be opened, generates an error when opened, or the information contained in the file looks like garbage.

 What should I do if I have a corrupted file?

-If you believe you have a corrupted file or the file is not opening properly, delete the file and restore a previous copy of the file from a backup.
+If you believe you have a corrupted file, delete it and restore a previous copy of the file from a backup.
 If you do not have a backup of the file that is now corrupt, the file and its data is considered lost.
 There are some services (mentioned in link below) that specialize in restoring lost and corrupt data, but these services can be pricey.

 If you have downloaded the file that is corrupt, try downloading the file again.
 Sometimes while a file is downloaded it can become corrupt or may have not downloaded properly.